yangfangs/physpetools/docs/docs/tutorial.md

 #### 4.Use iview module annotating tree

-PhySpeTree provide iview module to annotating tree by iTol, iTol is a very popular online tool for the display, annotation and management of phylogenetic trees.
+PhySpeTree provided iview module to annotating tree by iTol, iTol is a very popular online tool for the display, annotation and management of phylogenetic trees.
-When you use iview module to annotating tree, only drop the output the generate files to your iTol account to display tree.
+When you use iview module to annotating tree, only drop the output the generate files to your iTol account and display tree.

 * Change abbreviated label names to full names use `--labels` arguments.